 Troubleshoot: Double check the doors and gaskets

 Does the light in the fridge turn on and off when you open and close the door?
-If it doesn’t, the door might not be functioning properly.
+If it doesn’t, there may be a power issue or the door might not be functioning properly.

+- Check the gaskets on the door.
 Gaskets are the flexible elastic strips around the edges of doors that are designed to seal them closed.
-They can tear which causes warm or humid air into the fridge.
+They can tear which can allow warm or humid air into the fridge.
 If the gaskets are torn, you should replace them and see if it helps your fridge to stay cooler.

 The Cold Air Cannot Circulate